 - Veterans graves protection – The Legislature passed legislation that imposes a fine of up to $5,000 for the unauthorized sale, retention or disposal of a veteran’s grave marker, with repeat offenders subject to an additional punishment of up to 5 years in state prison or up to 2 ½ years in a house of correction.
 In addition, the Legislature passed a law requires vandals who desecrate a gravestone or veteran’s grave marker to pay restitution to the property owner, in addition to facing a fine of up to $5,000 and up to 5 years’ imprisonment in the state prison or up to 2 ½ years’ imprisonment in a jail or house of correction.

-- Purple Heart fee waivers – Legislation signed by Governor Baker on November 23, 2016 allows Purple Heart recipients to visit any state park, forest recreation area and reservation without having to pay any charges or fees.
+- Purple Heart fee waivers – Purple Heart recipients can now visit any state park, forest recreation area and reservation without having to pay any charges or fees.
 This waiver previously applied only to disabled veterans and handicapped persons.

 - DCF reform – The Legislature took steps to support the Baker-Polito Administration’s efforts to implement reforms at the Department of Children and Families to ensure the protection of children entrusted to the state’s care.
 The Fiscal Year 2016 budget included a $35.5 million funding increase for DCF for the hiring of new social workers to help reduce the agency’s caseload.
 The fall supplemental budget included an additional $2.2 million to address immediate staffing and training needs at DCF, along with a $1 million reserve to provide training and supports for foster families and adoptive families.